CÉLINE MANZ

 Kindly supported with a research grant by the Swiss Arts Council Pro Helvetia.

 'Unravelling Frequencies - Praha' was the first entry to this archive.
 It is based on a research conducted in Prague, CZ, during a 3-month long residency in 2023 at MeetFactory Prague in partnership with the Swiss Embassy CZ.
 In Prague, I collected field recordings at various locations linked by the more than 1000-year history of the Dívčí válka (Maiden's War); the Divoká Šárka nature reserve, the former Divci Hrady Castle and the Institute of Sexology Prague, where clinical studies on female orgasm were conducted in the 1950s.
 With the help of specialized microphones I pursued the low-threshold, barely audible 'echoes' of the lived-in histories of these places.
-The field recordings are presented as a soundscape under the title 'Divoká Šárka' in an installation developed in dialogue with Markus Aebersold.
+The field recordings are presented as a soundscape under the title 'Divoká Šárka' in an installation developed with the technical assistance of Markus Aebersold.
 Another work consists of an experimental reading of the Dívčí válka, recorded with a seismic microphone and a tin can.
 Lastly, electromagnetic recordings made at the Institute of Sexology in Prague are juxtaposed with a female voice reading the chapter 'Orgasmus' from Mladé manželství, a Czechoslovac marriage and sex guide published in 1970 that remained a best-selling book until the early 1990s.
 In the background, female and trans-masculine voices can be heard reading the descriptions of the book's illustrated sex positions.
 The book's misogynistic subtext left me with a deep feeling of unease that resulted in the performance 'Orgasm', presented at MeetFactory in August 2023.

 My thanks to everybody that contributed to either the performance or the audio piece, namely Kateřina Pencová, Alena Broškova,Katarina Mamchur, Anna Kotvalová, Maria Aksinina and Marian Stafen and of course the audience that let this work come to life.